ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/multi-map-reduce-indexes.markdown

 {PANEL: Multi-Map-Reduce Sample}

-In this sample we define the map phase on collections 'Company', 'Supplier' and 'Order'.
+In this sample we define the map phase on collections 'Employees', 'Companies' and 'Suppliers'.
 We then define the reduce phase.

-You can see this sample in RavenDB's [Code Walkthrough on Multi-Map-Reduce Index](https://demo.ravendb.net/demos/csharp/multi-map-indexes/multi-map-reduce-index#) where you can see the code logic step-by-step, play with variables, and run the index in RavenDB's studio.
+You can see this sample described in [Inside RavenDB - Multi-Map-Reduce Indexes](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/11-mapreduce-and-aggregations-in-ravendb#multimapreduce-indexes).

-{CODE:csharp Multi-Map-Reduce-LINQ@Indexes\MultiMapReduceIndexes.cs /}
+{CODE:csharp multi_map_reduce_LINQ@Indexes\MultiMapReduceIndexes.cs /}

-After defining the Multi-Map-Reduce index,
-define a session query.
+Now define a session query.

 {CODE:csharp multi-map-reduce-index-query@Indexes\MultiMapReduceIndexes.cs /}